 Best Ellipticals for 2020

 Finding the best value elliptical machine or cross trainer to suit your workout needs is a daunting task.
-With well over 30 brands manufacturing these low-impact machines, how can you know which one is right for you?
+With more than 30 brands manufacturing these low-impact machines, how can you know which one is right for you?

 We’re here to help!
 To simplify your research process, we’ve crafted the following lists of the best ellipticals on the market in a variety of categories.
-It will narrow down your options and help you find your ideal elliptical experience.
+It will narrow down your options and help you find your ideal elliptical.

 Here are the best overall elliptical machines for 2020